-SEO Maintenance Checklist: Crucial Daily, Monthly, Quarterly & Yearly Tasks
+SEO Maintenance: A Checklist For Essential Year-Round Tasks

 Regardless, the list of specific technical, on-page, and off-page action items should be defined for the year, broken out into months, and further into tactics and progress that can be made on a daily basis to stay on track.

-SEO requires both big-picture thinking and the ability to tackle the detail work in the day to day tasks and action items that add up.
+SEO requires both big picture thinking and the ability to tackle daily tasks and action items.

 Monthly

-Report on Performance
+Report On Performance

-Beyond the daily or weekly KPI monitoring, it is often important to use monthly cycles to report on performance more broadly.
+Beyond the daily or weekly KPI monitoring, it’s often important to use monthly cycles to more broadly report on performance.

 The focus of monthly checkpoints allows for dedicated time to compare a larger sample size of data and see trends.

-Monthly performance reporting should include year over year comparisons of the completed month plus any available year to date stats.
+Monthly performance reporting should include year-over-year comparisons of the completed month plus any available year-to-date stats.

+Find meaningful intervals to measure and be consistent.
+Looking at bigger ranges of time helps to see trends that are hard to decipher in small sample sizes.

-Any stories of the what and why for deviations in goal, celebrations for exceeding goals, and metrics that warrant possible changes to the plan are critical to surface and prioritize through a dashboard or snapshot report of the performance data.
+Any stories of the what and why for deviations in goal, celebrations for exceeding goals, and metrics that warrant possible changes to the plan are critical to the surface and prioritize through a dashboard or snapshot report of the performance data.

 Recap Completed & Continuing Action Items